 Don’t forget your sunnies!
 We’ve been talking a lot about the potential for rain in the winter, but it very well might be very sunny your whole trip if you get lucky!
 Unless you’re in the north, it would be very rare to spend a whole week in Spain without several sunny days, even in winter.

-More Packing Essentials for Spain Winter Travel
+Other Essentials to Pack for Spain in Winter

 These are some essentials that we take wherever we go, but that we especially recommend if you’re visiting Spain in winter.